-In Ontario, a G1 driver must drive with a front seat passenger that possesses a full valid G licence, has 4 years or more of driving experience and has a blood-alcohol content level under 0.5%.
+In Ontario, a G1 driver must drive with a front seat passenger that possesses a full valid G license, has 4 years or more of driving experience, and has a blood-alcohol content level under 0.5%.

 What Are The Restrictions Pertaining to G1 Drivers in Ontario?

 In the first stage of Ontario’s graduated new driver’s program, a G1 driver has several restrictions placed upon them while obtaining the driving experience they require to advance to the next level of G2.
 These restrictions include: